Avaz Twist Tower

-The Avaz Twist Tower is a 40 story, 172m tall skyscraper in Sarajevo, Bosnia and Herzegovina.
+The Avaz Twist Tower is a 40-story, 172 m (564 ft) tall skyscraper in Sarajevo, Bosnia and Herzegovina.
 It is the headquarters for Dnevni avaz, a Bosnian newspaper company.
 The tower is located in the Marijin Dvor city neighborhood, Sarajevo's central municipality.
-Construction began in 2006 and was finished two years later in 2008.
+Construction began in 2006 and was finished in 2008.
 The tower is notable for its twisted facade.
-From 2008 until 2021, it was the tallest skyscraper in the former Yugoslavia.
-In 2009, famous German company Schuco chose the tower amongst the 10 most beautiful buildings in the world.
+As of 2016, it was the tallest skyscraper in Bosnia and Herzegovina.
+In 2009, German toy manufacturing company Schuco chose the tower amongst the 10 most beautiful buildings in the world.